rayje/ECvR/README.md

 	  Options:

 	    -h, --help                         output usage information
 	    -V, --version                      output the version number
-	    --start <instanceId>          Start the stor server on a specific instance --startAll                    Start the stor server on all instances -p, --ringServer <ipAddress>  The ip address of the Pastry ring server -m, --capacity <capacity>     The storage capacity for the Stor server [Default: 10] -d, --storage <directory>     The storage directory for the Stor server [Default: $HOME/Stor_Age] -r, --replication <rep>       The replication factor setting [Default: 5] --stop <instanceId>           Stop the stor server in a specific instance --stopAll                     Stop the stor server on all instances -e, --excludes <instanceIds>  A comma delimted list of excluded instances --status                      Displays the status of Stor on all instances --getUsage 			  Displays the file system usage for all instances
+	    --start <instanceId>               Start the stor server on a specific instance --startAll                         Start the stor server on all instances -p, --ringServer <ipAddress>       The ip address of the Pastry ring server -m, --capacity <capacity>          The storage capacity for the Stor server [Default: 10] -d, --storage <directory>          The storage directory for the Stor server [Default: $HOME/Stor_Age] -r, --replication <rep>            The replication factor setting [Default: 5] --stop <instanceId>                Stop the stor server in a specific instance --stopAll                          Stop the stor server on all instances -e, --excludes <instanceIds>       A comma delimted list of excluded instances --stopN                            Stop N instances, reads from instances-ips.json -n, --numInstances <numInstances>  The number of instances to stop -i, --startIndex <index>           The index to start the stop within the stop file (instances-ips.json) --status                           Displays the status of Stor on all instances --debug                            Run in debug mode
+	    --put <instanceId>                 Execute the stor client PUT command on the specified instanceId --filePath <filePath>              File path for the file to save in Stor --get <instanceId>                 Execute the stor client GET command on the specified instanceId --fileKey <fileKey>                File key as returned by the PUT command --getUsage                         Get file system space usage for all instances --createStopFile                   Creates a file that can be used with the stop command (instances-ips.json)

 #### Commands